Psychology Thesis Guidelines: Fall 2019 – Summer 2020

 14. Final Orals (See Final Orals section above).

-15. Make changes in the thesis as required by your committee.
-Show it to chair and other committee members.
+15. Set up your Electronic Signature page.
+Make changes in the thesis as required by your committee.
+Show it to Chair and other committee members.
 At this point you should check the thesis very carefully for grammatical and format errors.
 Polish and correct it for the typist or submission.

 16. Thesis to typist.

-When: At least 10 days before thesis deadline date.
+When: At least 10 days before CLA Assoc Dean’s thesis submission deadline date.
 Check with typist as to schedule and availability.

-17. Proofread the typed thesis using your draft and the thesis reviewer’s online checklist.
+17. Proofread the typed thesis using your draft and the thesis office’s online formatting guide.
 Make list of errors; have typist correct errors as instructed.

 When: Before thesis deadline date.
 (At least 5 days before deadline date, in case you cannot find one of them.)

-When: At least 3 days before the thesis submission deadline.
+When: 1-2 weeks before the thesis submission deadline.

-20. Take your completed Approval/Signature sheet to the Thesis and Dissertation Office, by the submission deadline.
+20. The Thesis Office will be notified when the Associate Dean signs your electronic signature sheet.
 An email acknowledgement will be sent to you, with instructions on how to submit your thesis manuscript electronically (a $95 fee will be required at this time).

 21. You will be notified of required corrections from the Thesis and Dissertation Office.